5 Bullying Prevention Tips from an Expert

 4. Resilient Students Are Less Likely to Be Bullied

 The goal is for students to become resilient.
 To be resilient is to have something taken apart and then put back together in a way that it can function like it was intended to function.
 So we want students to get to the point where they go through trials or have a mean moment with another student and they can quickly go back to being the student they were supposed to be.
 They don’t fall apart, they go through the healing process, they don’t stay victims, and they can continue to be the student they were supposed to be.

 5. Fights Don’t Start Off as Fights

 Most fights happen because students didn’t know how to resolve a conflict on their own.
 A student should never hit another student for whatever reason.
 When a student puts their hands on another student without permission it’s assault, it’s a crime and should be dealt with as such.

-Join speaker and trainer, Fabian Ramirez, for a free online interview-style webinar on Thursday, November 8 at 1 PM.
-Fabian will speak on the differences between teasing, conflict, and bullying as well as the warning signs that a child is being bullied.
-And he’ll offer suggestions on what parents can do to help their children in these situations.
+Join speaker and trainer, Fabian Ramirez, for a free online interview-style webinar.
+Fabian speaks on the differences between teasing, conflict, and bullying as well as the warning signs that a child is being bullied.
+And he offers suggestions on what parents can do to help their children in these situations.
 Register for this free webinar online.